thegrumpys/odop/docs/Help/terminology.md

 **OBJECTIVE FUNCTION**
 The objective function constitutes the numerical search problem.
-It is formed as a blend of violated constraints, dependent variable FIX violations and in the case of the [SEEK](seek) feature, a "merit function" that represents the variable under investigation.
+It is formed as a blend of violated constraints, dependent variable Fix violations and in the case of the [SEEK](seek) feature, a "merit function" that represents the variable under investigation.
 The search algorithm works to drive the objective function to the lowest value possible.